Desirable difficulty: Requirements

-A model called the Challenge Point Framework can also be used.
+A model called the challenge point framework can also be used.
 It is based on the relationship between task difficulty and the ability or the knowledge and skills of the learner.
-This framework identifies the so-called Optimal Challenge Point (OCP), where the learner obtains his greatest potential for learning.
+This framework identifies the so-called optimal challenge point (OCP), where the learner obtains the greatest potential for learning.

 Research and examples

 Researchers have experimented with various methods of learning.
 A common theme between the methods that have proven to be most beneficial is that they all present difficulties and challenges to the learner.
 Compared with traditional easier learning methods, they appear to make learning slower.
 The traditional easy tasks often show better temporary performance effects, and these are confused for more permanent effects.
 While this is somewhat counterintuitive, studies show that difficulties are better for increased performance in the long run.
 The following are examples of training tasks that are desirably difficult.

 Retrieval practice

 Also known as the testing effect, retrieval practice uses testing as a training tactic.
 Performance can be improved by devoting some of the learning period to testing by trying to recall the to-be-learned information.
 An example of this is flashcards, where a student will try to answer what is on the back of a card based on what is written on the front of a card (i.e. a word on the front and its definition on the back).
 One study found that increasing the pile of flashcards to study at one time, and thereby increasing the difficulty, caused students to perform better on their tests.
 For best results, feedback is key; the learner should receive feedback on their performance and learn the correct answers.